 Winners announced and prizes awarded (during Hotel Ezra Cornell)

-Teams consisting of no more than five full-time undergraduate and/or graduate students are eligible but at least ONE of the members of each team must be an SHA student.
+Teams consisting of no more than five full-time undergraduate and/or graduate students are eligible but at least ONE of the members of each team must be a Nolan student.

 Students may be members of only one team.